JoaoFelipin/JoaoFelipin/README.md

 ### Hello, World! 👋

 ## 📝 About Me
-**I am a data scientist working in the financial market, with a background in civil engineering and currently pursuing an MBA in advanced analytics and business optmization.
+**I am a data analyst, with a background in civil engineering and currently pursuing an MBA in advanced analytics and business optmization.
 I´m passionated about solving problems and letting my creativity guides me trhough the world.**

 ## 🛠️ Technical Skills